 Jennifer has had both governance and operational roles in New Zealand cultural institutions.
 Her involvement with the Auckland War Memorial Museum began in 1990.
 She was a member of the Auckland Institute and Museum Council, Vice President and life member of the Auckland Museum Institute and, from 2000 to 2006, a member of the Auckland Museum Trust Board.

 Vicky Thomas is of Ngati Kahu, Te Rarawa and Irish descent.
 She was born in Auckland in 1964 and has lived in Titirangi since 1992.
-Vicky is an artist and has been employed at Kura Gallery situated in Auckland's downtown CBD since 2003.
+Vicky is an artist and currently works in the sales team at Tamaki Paenga Hira - Auckland War Memorial Museum.
+From 2003, she was employed at Kura Gallery, situated in Auckland's downtown CBD, taking the role of manager and curator from 2005-2017.
 She graduated with a Bachelor of Design (Honours) Visual Communication Photography major at Unitec, Auckland in 2005.
-Vicky has been the manager and curator at Kura since 2005. www.kuragallery.co.nz
+Her role on the committee was endorsed at the 2012 AGM.

 Dr Alison Booth was co-opted to the committee in May 2017 and elected at the 2017 AGM.
 She is Programme Leader in Event Management in the Department of Tourism and Events at AUT.
 She is a teaching and research specialist in ethnography, festivalisation, social sustainability cultural representation of diasporic communities, event management theory and event production practices.
 She represents AUT on the New Zealand Indian Research Institute.
 Her PhD, Performance Networks: Indian Cultural production in Aotearoa, explores the processes and relationships that support the production of cultural events, with specific reference to events that are of interest to and/or produced by New Zealand's Indian communities.
 Alison holds a Masters in Creative and Performing Arts with honours from the University of Auckland specialising in Arts Management with primarily a world music performance and event production focus.